 - Gender differences in human-computer interaction which explores how men and women process information differently and how to present user interfaces in such a way that everyone benefits.
 This isn’t about political correctness: There’s a wealth of evidence that shows how men and women interpret and tackle problems differently.
 If we make adjustments to computer interfaces that take advantage of these differences, we might be able to ensure that everyone benefits.

-In addition to these research projects, I have ongoing interests in topics from my Ph.D, which include:
+In addition to these research projects, I have ongoing interests in topics from my Ph.D with Dr. Daniela Damian, which include:

 - Collaboration and coordination in distributed software development.
 Distributed software development is building software when people and teams are geographically separated.
 This introduces delays in communication, potential misunderstandings, and political issues.
 However, as open-source projects and various industrial projects have illustrated, it is very possible to build great software despite being distributed.
 I have an ongoing interest in studying how teams are successful (and not successful) by examining their coordination and social processes.

-- Postdoctoral scholar, Oregon State University, Corvallis, Oregon/li>
+- Postdoctoral scholar, Oregon State University, Corvallis, Oregon

 - Ph.D in Computer Science, University of Victoria, Victoria, Canada, 2011